Who doesn’t love a great party? And what party is complete without a party hat! Today I’m excited to introduce you to my Party Hat Quilt Pattern!

 This applies to the Hat Blocks only as the JOY blocks in the quilt still need to be Foundation Paper Pieced.

-I think this pattern would also be cute to make a fun table runner to use for Birthday celebrations!
+This pattern would also be cute to make a fun table runner to use for Birthday celebrations!

 Today I’m excited to re-release the pattern.
 If you purchased it in the past you should have been sent an email to download the new version for free.
 If you bought it on Etsy we will have to manually send you a new link- just use the contact button above to let us know.